 If the computer is meant for work purposes, it is advisable to invest in a business class computer.
-Business PCs that are supported by Managed IT Services Provider offer greater value in the long run than personal computers.
+Business PCs that are supported by a Alpharetta managed IT services provider like Landon Technologies offer greater value in the long run than personal computers.
 They are built to last and include higher quality components that have gone through rigorous testing.
 In addition, while consumer computers may have parts that are generic or cheap, business computers are made from high-grade materials and brand-name parts.
 The emphasis on durability makes business class laptops and desktops more valuable long term.

 Best Computers for Businesses

 The main difference between business and personal computers lies in their features.
 For business PCs these features include fingerprint readers, encryption tools and remote desktop control software.
 In addition, their operating system is better suited for professional purposes than a home PC.
 For instance, Windows 8 Professional, which is installed on business PCs, has additional features that are not included in the Windows 8 Home and Starter editions, including corporate network capabilities.
 In addition, the software that is usually pre-installed on consumer PCs is excluded from business PCs.